DATE in Excel (Table of Contents)

 - Always enter a full-year value.
 Do not enter any shortcut years like 18, 19, and 20, etc. Instead, enter the full year 2017, 2018, 2020

-This has been a guide to DATE in Excel.
+This is a guide to Excel DATE Function.
 Here we discuss the DATE Formula in Excel and how to use the DATE Function in Excel along with excel examples and downloadable excel templates.
 You may also look at these useful functions in excel –